|

 Psalm 119:18, KJV

-So because of this fact, because God's Word is so profound, similar to other honest Christians, I am forced to recognize my own limitations, and I am forced to stay on guard, and to maintain an attitude of humility, lest I begin to boast beyond my measure, or worse yet, become deceived as so many Christians have today due to their lack of due diligence in more carefully and prayerfully studying the Scriptures.
+So because of this fact, because God's Word is so profound, similar to other honest Christians, I am forced to recognize my own limitations, and I am forced to stay on guard, and to maintain an attitude of humility, lest I foolishly begin to boast beyond my measure, or worse yet, become deceived as so many Christians have become today due to their lack of due diligence in more carefully and prayerfully studying God's holy Word.
 As the Apostles Peter and Paul so wisely wrote:

 "And if any man think that he knoweth any thing, he knoweth nothing yet as he ought to know."